CGamesPlay/infra/README.md

 - IPv4 and IPv6 support.
 - A [variety of workloads](./workloads) that I've deployed.
 Some highlights:
   - [backup](./workloads/backup) - back up the system using [Restic](https://restic.net) on a periodic basis.
-  - [registry](./nomad/registry) - host a private [Docker](https://www.docker.com/) registry, which can be referenced by other Nomad jobs.
   - See the full list [here](./workloads).

 ## System components